alayor/cdk_lambda_deployer_js/README.md

 - _functionGroupLibs_: It determines a function groups to libs mapping.
 It will help to define the layers that will get attached to the lambda functions.

-- _outputRelativePath_: Default: 'cld_output'.
+- _outputRelativePath_: Default: 'build/cld'.
 This folder will be used to save the generated the lambda functions and layers source files.
 We recommend that you ignore this file in your source code control.

 Your _outputRelativePath_ folder will end up with two sub-folders: _functions_ and _libs_.